More About Me

-In response to the Biden Administration's declaration, experts set the record straight on what monkeypox is and the public health response.
+In response to the Biden Administration's declaration, experts set the record straight on what mpox is and the public health response.

-Misinformation and misconceptions about monkeypox are rampant, but three experts are here to tell the facts from the fiction.
+Misinformation and misconceptions about mpox are rampant, but three experts are here to tell the facts from the fiction.

 As its knowledge of the virus evolves, the scientific community must craft its messaging to combat skepticism and mistrust.